Soumya-Pandey/fetchapidatacd/README.md

+**Task: Fetch API data and show that data on UI.**

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).